Charles C. Tansill: Career

 In the 1930s, Tansill was a staunch isolationist, arguing that the United States should not participate in World War II.
+In 1937, Tansill lost his position at American University for his pro-Nazi views.
+The Washington Post described him as an "outspoken defender of Adolf Hitler and the Nazi Regime."
+During a speech to the United Daughters of the Confederacy and the Sons of Confederate Veterans in 1947, Tansill claimed that Abraham Lincoln was a "do-nothing" soldier and claimed that he had started the American Civil War by tricking the South into firing on Fort Sumter.

 At the same time, he was an advisor to the United States Senate Committee on Foreign Relations.
 In 1952, Tansill published Back Door to War, a book about the war.
 According to A. S. Winston, Tansill, "blamed Franklin Roosevelt for forcing a peace-minded Hitler into war and used the standard Rudolph Hess line that Hitler wanted only a free hand to deal with Bolshevism in the East."
 Tansill went on to argue that it was Roosevelt who persuaded Neville Chamberlain to assure Poland that it would be defended by Britain if it was attacked by Germany, which happened in 1939 during the German invasion of Poland.
 Winston goes on to suggest, "The book became a foundation for revisionist history of World War II."
+These assertions were confirmed as facts by President Herbert Hoover based on his discussions with the American ambassador to the United Kingdom at the time, Joseph Kennedy Sr, and the diaries of the Under-Secretary of the Navy, James Forrestal in his book “Freedom Betrayed.”

 In an article that he published in American Opinion, the journal of the John Birch Society, in 1963, a year before his death, Tansill suggested it would have made sense to impeach President John F. Kennedy after the latter suggested to the United Nations that the United States should disarm.